reactjs/rfcs/text/2019-focus-management.md

 ### Restoring focus

 Building on the previous example, this example shows how one might open a dialog.
-When the `FocusScope` within the dialog unmounts as the dialog closes, focus is automatically restored to the last focused item in the parent scope, in this case the button.
+Since the `restoreFocus` prop is passed, when the `FocusScope` within the dialog unmounts as the dialog closes, focus is automatically restored to the last focused item in the parent scope, in this case the button.

 ```jsx
 function App() {